axelvaldez/radical-companies/_posts/small-bites/2023-02-05-how-to-create-a-radical-start-up.markdown

 <h1>Hiring</h1>
  <p>You are not going to do any hiring, you are finding co-owners.
 You should repeat this, out loud, many times.
 Like a mantra.</p>
  <p>Since you are not hiring, you are not going to interview people.
-One way to not fall down the interview habit hole is to tell the person you are talking to that 1) you are looking for co-owners, 2) this is not an interview, and to 3) please, let me know when this starts to feel like one.</p>
+One way to not fall down the interview habit hole is to tell the person you are talking to that 1) you are looking for co-owners, not employees, 2) this is not an interview, and to 3) please, let me know when this starts to feel like one.</p>
- <p>What you are going to do is to explain that PRI fund to the co-owners who join you.
-Then you are goint to do a Trust Agreement with the first one.</p>
+ <p>What you are going to do next is to explain what PRI fund is and how it works.</p>

 <h1>The PRI Fund</h1>
  <p>This is what PRI does,</p>